BEATS OF LOVE

 171. Nuts in May VHS

-Rules dictate everything for Keith.
-Who in a state of gammon faced abandonment hurls in anger the would be firewood, a tree branch, in Finger's direction.
-The aftermath of which sees Keith and Candice Marie leaving the camp-site.
-Again, righteous anger without resolution is very Reform.
+Rules dictate everything for Keith, who in a state of gammon faced abandonment hurls in anger the would be firewood, a tree branch, in Finger's direction, after which Keith and Candice Marie pack up and leave the campsite.
+Again, righteous anger without resolution is very reform.

 No comments: